wilfredinni/python-cheatsheet/blog_files/pysheet.md

 "I have 5 apples"
 ```

-Note: For new code prefere using str.format over the `%` operator.
+Note: For new code, using str.format or f-strings is strongly recommended over the `%` operator.

 ### String Formatting (str.format)